The black soot that collects and hardens in your engine is better known as carbon buildup or carbon deposits.

 - Keeping the carburetor/fuel injection system tuned properly

 Another contributing factor is constantly evolving technology.
 As engines become more efficient and able to squeeze more power from smaller displacements, things heat up even more.
-So, by playing with the air/fuel mixture, timing and combustion pressure, carbon build up is not going away soon.
+So, by playing with the air/fuel mixture, timing and combustion pressure, carbon build up is not going away anytime soon.

 Please Share DannysEnginePortal News